 The process of applying for planning permission inevitably involves some form-filling and you may well also become involved in discussions with your local planning officer.
 If you’ve never applied for planning permission before, some of the terms you’ll come across may be unfamiliar, so here’s our glossary to help you.

 Development is the operation for which you may need planning permission.
 The definition of development is wide-ranging.
-It includes ‘the carrying out of building, engineering, mining or other operations in, over or under land or the making of any material change in the use of any building or other land’
+It includes ‘the carrying out of the building, engineering, mining or other operations in, over or under land or the making of any material change in the use of any building or other land’

 Some operations or changes of use, although they count as development, are automatically permitted by government regulations.
 For example, many walls and fences and some house extensions don’t need planning permission, depending on where they are situated and how large they are.
 Unless you’re absolutely sure that what you’re doing is permitted development, you should check with the Planning Department.